Fire Art Guidelines

 Make sure that members of your perimeter crew can be easily identified and distinguished from other participants by providing day-glo safety vests for them to wear over their jackets or other outerwear.

-Please be sure to read the detailed information about setting up and managing a perimeter in the the Safety Perimeters section of the Open Fire Guidelines page.
+Please be sure to read the detailed information about setting up and managing a perimeter in the Safety Perimeters section of the Open Fire Guidelines.

 Fire Extinguishers